 79. Walk the streets of China Town for an experience like no other, which can even include a kid-squeal-inducing ride on the water taxi.
 Eat at any one of the authentic restaurants and take photos under the red gates.

-80. Spend a fun day keeping score and triumphing over your kids at one of these mini golf courses around Chicagoland.
+80. Spend a fun day keeping score and triumphing over your kids at one of Chicago's mini golf courses.
 Or, you can just let them win.
 (Nah!)

 81. Walk or ride your bikes along The 606, an awesome elevated trail with sculptures and great views, connected to six neighborhood parks that mirrors the Highline in New York City.
 If you don't have your own bike you can Divvy or let Four Star Family Cyclery loan you a ride.